handracs2007/sites/blog/bootgrafana/index.md

 ---
 #### Prometheus
 Prometheus is an open-source system monitoring and alerting toolkit.
 This tool was built previously at SoundCloud.
-Prometheus joind the Cloud Native Computing Foundation in 2016 as the second hosted project, after Kubernetes.
+Prometheus joined the Cloud Native Computing Foundation in 2016 as the second hosted project, after Kubernetes.

 Below are some of the Prometheus features that can be exploited:
 - A multi-dimensional data model with time series data identified by metric name and key/value pairs.
-- PromQL, a flexible quer langauge to leverage this dimentionality.
+- PromQL, a flexible query language to leverage this dimentionality.
 - No reliance on distributed storage; single server nodes are autonomous.
 - Time series collection happens via a pull model over HTTP.
 - Pushing time series is supported via an intermediary gateway.
-- Targets are discovered via service discovery or statis configuration.
+- Targets are discovered via service discovery or static configuration.
 - Multiple modes of graphing and dashboarding support.

 To learn more on Prometheus, feel free to go to its website at <https://prometheus.io/>.